neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

    - For selecting the right configuration parameters, see [Configuring Models](https://sleap.ai/guides/choosing-models.html#) and [Troubleshooting Workflows](https://sleap.ai/guides/troubleshooting-workflows.html)
    - Set the "Predict On" parameter to "nothing".
 Remote training and inference (prediction) are easiest to run separately on the HPC Cluster.
    - If you are working with a top-down camera view, set the "Rotation Min Angle" and "Rotation Max Angle" to -180 and 180 respectively in the "Augmentation" section.
-   - Ensure to save the exported training job package (e.g. `labels.v001.slp.training_job.zip`) in the mounted SWC filesystem, ideally in the same directory as the project file.
+   - Make sure to save the exported training job package (e.g. `labels.v001.slp.training_job.zip`) in the mounted SWC filesystem, ideally in the same directory as the project file.
    - Unzip the training job package.
 This will create a folder with the same name (minus the `.zip` extension).
 This folder contains everything needed to run the training job on the HPC cluster.

 ### Run the training job